 Increase in Foreign Investment

 With the implementation of GST, India has become a single market, and foreign investment has surged in the country.
 Because of their lower costs, commodities created in India have become more competitive in the worldwide market, resulting in increased exports.
+In 2024, India witnessed record-high FDI inflows, particularly in the manufacturing and digital services sectors, as companies like Tesla and Apple expanded their presence in the country.
 The implementation of the Goods and Services Tax brings India in line with worldwide tax regulations, making it easier for Indian enterprises to sell on a global scale.

 One Tax System